Amsterdam Wooden Drydock II: The End

 On 16 June 1890 Westerdok Wooden Drydock was auctioned for breakup, except for the boiler.
 The condition of removal or breakup might have been caused by overcapacity in the dry docks for smaller ships.
 Together with two carpenter rafts, a rowboat, and four spars, it fetched 2,549 guilders.
 The deal obviously failed, because a second auction was to take place on 7 July.
 This was then postponed to 14 July.

-The break up rendered materials that confirm to the description given by Van Oordt.
+The break up rendered materials that conformed to the description given by Van Oordt.
 On 7 August 1890 a large amount of oak, pine and fir from the dry dock in the Westerdok was offered.
 On 6 September 1890 an amount of about 200 lasts of stone ballast was offered from the demolition of the dry dock.
 In November 1890 pines of 18 m length and beams of 20 * 30 cm were offered.